reasonset/purebuilder-simply/README.md

 Script **cannot** use `indexes.rbm` because this script is called each generating.

-Processing document's meta infomation is in `$pbsimply_doc_frontmatter` environment variable.
+Processing document's meta infomation is in `$pbsimply_doc_frontmatter` environment variable with YAML.

 You can access the document's sub-directory part with `$pbsimply_subdir` environment variable.